 - Personality: Purple sweet-tart juice, similar to Wonderful.

-Facts of note: Pomegranates are not grafted onto any rootstock, so in areas where it gets cold enough to freeze the tops of the plants back sometimes, they still come back and produce the same fruit.
+- Facts of note: Pomegranates are not grafted onto any rootstock, so in areas where it gets cold enough to freeze, the tops of the plants may die back, they still come back and produce fruit.

 Hummingbirds LOVE the pomegranate flowers.

 Long-lived tree, does well in any soil with inland or coastal climates.